-process_spider_output () must return an iterable of Request, dict or Item objects.
+process\spider\output () must return an iterable of Request objects and item object.

-- response (Response object) the response which generated this output from the spider - result (an iterable of Request, dict or Item objects) the result returned by the spider - spider (Spider object) the spider whose result is being processed process_spider_exception (response, exception, spider)
+- response (Response object) the response which generated this output from the spider - result (an iterable of Request objects and item object) the result returned by the spider - spider (Spider object) the spider whose result is being processed process\spider\exception (response, exception, spider)

-This method is called when a spider or process_spider_output() method (from a previous spider middleware) raises an exception.
+This method is called when a spider or process\spider\output() method (from a previous spider middleware) raises an exception.

-process_spider_exception() should return either None or an iterable of Request, dict or Item objects.
+process\spider\exception() should return either None or an iterable of Request objects and item object.

-If it returns None, Scrapy will continue processing this exception, executing any other process_spider_exception() in the following middleware components, until no middleware components are left and the exception reaches the engine (where it's logged and discarded).
+If it returns None, Scrapy will continue processing this exception, executing any other process\spider\exception() in the following middleware components, until no middleware components are left and the exception reaches the engine (where it's logged and discarded).

-If it returns an iterable the process_spider_output() pipeline kicks in, starting from the next spider middleware, and no other process_spider_exception() will be called.
+If it returns an iterable the process\spider\output() pipeline kicks in, starting from the next spider middleware, and no other process\spider\exception() will be called.

-• response (Response object) - the response being processed when the exception was raised process_start_requests (start_requests, spider)

-- exception (Exception object) the exception raised - spider (Spider object) the spider which raised the exception
+- response (Response object) the response being processed when the exception was raised - exception (Exception object) the exception raised - spider (Spider object) the spider which raised the exception process\start\requests (start\requests, spider)

-This method is called with the start requests of the spider, and works similarly to the process_spider_output() method, except that it doesn't have a response associated and must return only requests (not items).
+This method is called with the start requests of the spider, and works similarly to the process\spider\output() method, except that it doesn't have a response associated and must return only requests (not items).

-It receives an iterable (in the start_requests parameter) and must return another iterable of Request objects.
+It receives an iterable (in the start\requests parameter) and must return another iterable of Request objects.

-Note: When implementing this method in your spider middleware, you should always return an iterable (that follows the input one) and not consume all start_requests iterator because it can be very large (or even unbounded) and cause a memory overflow.
+Note: When implementing this method in your spider middleware, you should always return an iterable (that follows the input one) and not consume all start\requests iterator because it can be very large (or even unbounded) and cause a memory overflow.
 The Scrapy engine is designed to pull start requests while it has capacity to process them, so the start requests iterator can be effectively endless where there is some other condition for stopping the spider (like a time limit or item/page count).

-- start_requests (an iterable of Request) the start requests - spider (Spider object) the spider to whom the start requests belong from_crawler(cls, crawler)
+- start\requests (an iterable of Request) the start requests - spider (Spider object) the spider to whom the start requests belong from\crawler (cls, crawler)